-We inquired of staff whether the Metropolitan Council provides service in more than one urbanized area (UZA) or an urbanized area and a non-urbanized area.
+We inquired of staff whether the Metropolitan Council provides service in more than one urbanized area or an urbanized area and a non-urbanized area.
 We were informed that the Metropolitan Council provides service to one urbanized area and a non-urbanized area for its demand response mode.
 We inquired of staff about the procedures for allocation of statistics between the urbanized area and the non-urbanized area.
-We inspected the worksheets, route maps, and urbanized area boundaries used for allocating the statistics and determined that the stated procedure was followed.
-However, we noted two instances where the computation was not correct.
-For one month, the amount of non-urbanized area passengers was incorrectly entered into a spreadsheet (entered as 618 instead of 661).
-The Metropolitan Council opted not to change the data entry error.
-Second, statistics are being allocated between the urbanized area and rides out of the urbanized area.
-However, the total rides on this report does not tie to the total rides reported in the NTD, and therefore, it is unknown if the allocation is accurate (Policy Manual, Federal Funding Allocation Test y).
+We inspected the worksheets, route maps, and urbanized area boundaries used for allocating the statistics and determined that the stated procedure was followed and the computations are correct (Policy Manual, Federal Funding Allocation Test y).